Updated February 2014

 Under Myki, your ticket is valid as long as you start your trip (that is, touch on at the station, or as you board the tram or bus) before the 2-hour travel time expires.

-Under Metcard, if your service was delayed or cancelled, you could still make your trip without further charge, even if it meant boarding after the 2-hour expiry time.
+Under the former Metcard ticketing system, if your service was delayed or cancelled, you could still make your trip without further charge, even if it meant boarding after the 2-hour expiry time.
 That benefit has been removed under Myki.
 However it is only a problem when using trams and buses, because you can only touch on as you board.
 When using trains you will have already entered the platform and touched on before the expiry time, no matter how late the train you are catching might be.

 If you are going to travel for more than 2 hours it makes no difference to you, but if you are trying to make a couple of short trips using a bus or tram in a single 2-hour period, with no other travel that day, you will be charged the daily fare if the bus or tram arrives late, after your 2-hours has expired.